How to Get Your Property Back from Your Landlord

 How Do I File the Forms?

-Your next step is to file the original of your complaint, along with Exhibit A and any other attached papers, with the District Court.
+Your next step is to file the original of your Complaint with the District Court.
 The clerk will need your completed Summary Sheet, as well.
 You must pay the court’s filing fee at this time (unless the judge grants your fee waiver request).

 Remind the clerk that your Complaint asks for a recorded hearing.
 You will need this record if you decide later to appeal the judge's decision.